CNN Made The Mistake Of Printing Story With Trump/Russia…Then RETRACTED Because It Was FALSE! | John Hawkins' Right Wing News

 - Comment Now 0

-CNN must be feeling like the used up old…Well, never mind.
-They just made another mistake deserving of a #fakenews.
+CNN must be feeling like a used up old…well, never mind.
+They just made another mistake deserving of a #fakenews hashtag.

 To CNN’s credit, the story has been sufficiently erased from the website and all social media accounts, but they are also claiming that it didn’t meet editorial standards…